PM Lee Kuan Yew: A rare detailed insight into his diet, likes and dislikes

 Final thoughts

 I’m sure that to some people, this may seem like just a list of random food and drink preferences.
-My fascination with tense revelations stems from how specific some of the requests were while others were so typically Singaporean, particularly the request for Milo, which virtually all of us can understand.
+My fascination with these revelations stems from how specific some of the requests were; others were so typically Singaporean, particularly the request for Milo, which virtually all of us can understand.

 I also appreciate the former PM’s emphasis on excluding alcohol from working lunches.
 On the other hand, it was cute how he and Mrs. Lee would have sat about sharing the same bottles of Heineken and Tuborg as he recounted the day’s happenings to her.